 The book came to life with the support of the artist-in-residence program at The Printing Museum, which also served as the publisher.
-(Book orders can be placed via the museum website or Amazon.)
 A Houston artist and scholar with deep roots in the city, Gary spoke with the Urban Edge blog about the book and the impact she hopes it will have.

 The interview has been condensed and edited.

 We have to start by talking about you because this book is clearly a passion project.
 What would you say is this book’s origin story?

 I'm from Houston—born and raised in Third Ward, and I still live here in the neighborhood.
 I grew up in a very amazing environment.
 My parents and my grandmother raised me, as well as other family members in my “village”—extended family, friends and other people.
 I grew up very aware early on of our history here in Houston, because of those people, especially the elders I was around.

 My parents instilled the value of education, especially Black history.
 We were watching “Roots” at 3 and 4 years old, I'm not even exaggerating.
 We had a strong understanding of where we came from.
 And it was very much reiterated through the people around me in that village about why it's important to be aware of those things.

 I see the book as an extension of what I grew up with.
 If you already knew me and my family, it wouldn’t be surprising that I did something like this.
 It was something that was already in me ever since I was born.
 They say I came here like that.

 I've always had a passion for history.
 I love to travel; I've been to 37-38 countries around the world.
 A lot of my travel has been to diasporic places and obviously to Africa, as well.
 I really found it beautiful to go to these places and learn about the connections we have with Black people in different parts of the world.
 I also lived in Philadelphia for about six months, when I was starting my Ph.
 D. program.
 There, everywhere you go, somebody is going to tell you, “Oh, that's a historical site, that's this place and that place.”